SAP-samples/teched2025-XP260/exercises/ex0/README.md

 ## Review the subscribed services

-The BTP Subaccount will have a subscriptions to
+The SAP BTP subaccount will have subscriptions to
-    - Audit Log Viewer Service
+- SAP Audit Log Viewer service
 - SAP Business Application Studio
 - SAP Build Work Zone, standard edition

-You will be using the cloud foundry runtime environment.
+You will be using the Cloud Foundry Runtime environment.

-Check the subscriptions and the environment under Services > Instances and Subscriptions in the BTP Cockpit.
+Check the subscriptions and the environment under Services > Instances and Subscriptions in the SAP BTP cockpit.

 ## Review the configured user acess